AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/AWS/README.md

 2. Sign in to the [Amazon Management Console](https://console.aws.amazon.com/).
 3. Select a region using the region selector dropdown list in the top navigation bar.
 The AWS Region specifies where you want to deploy the PI System on AWS.
 4. Click **Compute** > **EC2** > **Key Pairs** to access the list of key pairs.
 5. Click **Create Key Pair** to create a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in your selected AWS Region.
+Be sure to use the PEM key type for use with OpenSSH so you can decrypt passwords from the AWS console.
 Public-key cryptography uses key pairs to enable secure access to your EC2 instances.
 When you launch an instance, you specify the key pair.
 6. If necessary, [request a service limit increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-) for the Amazon EC2 M and T instance types.
 You might need to do this if you already have an existing deployment that uses this instance type, and you think you might exceed the [default limit](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) with this deployment.

 > **Note:** Deploying PI System stack into a new VPC will require **7** public IP addresses.
 The default service limitation for an AWS account is 5 public IP addresses.
 To successfully deploy the deployment sample, you may need to request a limit increase for this resource.
 AWS documentation on limit increases can be found under [Amazon EC2 Service Limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).